dmenezesgabriel/workflower/docs/source/workflow.md

 # Workflow

-Workflow is defined on a `.yml` file and can contain multiple jobs.
+Workflow is defined on a `.yml` or `.yaml` file and can contain multiple jobs.

 - Workflow name must be unique
 - Workflow file name must be the same of workflow name, if not won't load